MicrosoftDocs/cpp-docs/docs/ide/include-cleanup-config.md

 ---
 # Configure C/C++ include cleanup in Visual Studio

-Starting with Visual Studio 17.7 preview 3, Visual Studio can clean up your `#include`s to improve the quality of your C and C++ code in the following ways:
+Starting with 17.8 Preview 1, Visual Studio can clean up your `#include`s to improve the quality of your C and C++ code in the following ways:
+- Offers to add header files for code that is only working because the needed header file is included indirectly.
 - Offers to remove unused header files--improving build times.
-- Offers to add header files for code that is only working because the needed header file is included indirectly.

 This article describes how to configure include cleanup in Visual Studio.
 For more information about include cleanup, see [C/C++ include cleanup overview](include-cleanup-overview.md).